Skip to main content

 Limited primitives.

 First-class.
-CI runs on every change.
+Automatic checks on every change.

 Version control